Divorce Lawyer

 An agreement cannot be reached and the divorce case must be heard and decided in court.

-View on GoogleTexas Is a No-Fault Divorce State
+Texas Is a No-Fault Divorce State

 In a no-fault divorce state, either party can ask for a divorce without having to provide evidence of fault.
+However, a spouse can choose to provide evidence of fault such as domestic violence, abandonment, and infidelity, which can influence the outcome of the divorce.

 Texas is also a community property state, where all the property acquired during the marriage is owned equally by both parties.
 Property acquired and money earned by either spouse during the marriage is considered communal.
 For example, if you acquire a vehicle after your marriage, it can be considered communal property, even if the vehicle is in your name.

 However, property you owned before the marriage can remain yours after the divorce.
 Other items like an inheritance or gifts that were given only to you can also remain yours.
 Legal documents like prenuptial or postnuptial agreements can prevent certain items from becoming community property.
-Our firm can help establish this documentation to protect what is yours.
+Our College Station firm can help establish this documentation to protect what is yours.

 Hoping to Reach an Amicable Agreement?

-Divorce Mediation or Arbitration May Be The Best Path
+Divorce Mediation or Arbitration May Be the Best Path

 As a certified mediator and arbitrator, attorney Randy Michel understands the importance of collaboration.
 When you and your partner can agree to the terms of your divorce, you end up with a solution that works best for your family.
 In fact, judges often require that you attempt mediation before taking your divorce to court.